Golf Injuries and Treatments

-Lower cross syndrome is a combination of weak glutes and abdominals and tight hip flexors and lower back extensor muscles.
+- Lower cross syndrome is a combination of weak glutes and abdominals and tight hip flexors and lower back extensor muscles.
 Again forming a cross imbalance affecting the posture of the golfer.
 This posture is known as S-shaped, over arching of the back occurs causing large amounts of stress on the lower back.
-Lower back pain will arise from this posture, however getting range of motion and strength back into the muscles will eliminate the pain.
+Lower back pain will arise from this posture, however getting range of motion and strength back into the muscles as well as getting your pelvis and lower lumbar spine adjusted can help eliminate the pain.
 This over arching of the back can create extension malpositions of the spine that need to be adjusted by a chiropractic physician, and your Bozeman Chiropractor will be able to get you started on exercises as well to correct the imbalance and improve the golfer's posture.

 -Gallatin Valley Chiropractic-